jordypereira/learn_testing/docs/Edd-Yerburgh/README.md

 This code uses the transformer.
 Vue CLI 3 adds this in `jest.config.js`.

 Run the tests with `jest`.
 To test Vue components we again need `vue@test-utils`.
-This lets use the `mount()` that we can store in a `const wrapper`.
-This exposes the wrapper.vm adn the wrapper.element.
+This lets us use the `mount()` that we can store in a `const wrapper`.
+This exposes the wrapper.vm and the wrapper.element of the component.

 ## What to test